CyberThink777/struts2-finalproject/README.md

-# Struts2 CRUD example
+# Struts2 CRUD example - Book Inventory
 * Using Struts2 Rest-Plugin
 * Using Hibernate ORM
-* Using MariaDB as DBMS
+* Using MariaDB as DBMS in Tomcat Data Source
 * Using Standalone Tomcat as webserver